 I believe that God has created all humans in his image.
 He has created them uniquely male and female.
 All humans are created in God’s image; therefore, all human life is sacred.
 In creating humans as male and female, God communicated his image in harmonious interpersonal relationships, equality of personhood and importance.

 I believe Baptism and the Lord’s Supper to be sacraments Christ himself ordained in the gospel, and are to be administered with unfailing use of his words of institution and the elements ordained by Him.
-Baptism and the Lord’s Supper are not means of salvation but are vehicles of grace by proclamation of the Gospel and as vehicles of sanctification.
+Baptism and the Lord’s Supper are not means of salvation but are vehicles of grace by proclamation of the gospel, a communal blessing from God, and as vehicles of sanctification.